Eggy115/Rust/README.md

 Replace project_name with the name of your project.

 2. Open the src directory that was created by Cargo and open the `main.rs` file.
-3. Write your Rust program in the `main.rs` file.
+3. Write your Rust program in the `main.rs` file or rename a file from this repository to `main.rs`.
 4. Use Cargo to build and run your program by running the following command in a terminal:

 ```